jacechua/regex/README.md

 # regex
-Everything about regular expressions, commonly referred to as RegEx.
+Sample use cases for regular expressions, commonly referred to as RegEx.